r-spatial/spatialreg/README.md

-# spreg
+# spatialreg
-spreg: spatial models estimation and testing
+spatialreg: spatial models estimation and testing

 (name of package and repo subject to change)